 Watch the pros river surfing.
 But watch out!
 This is not for beginners.

-The emergence of the wave in Munich
+The creation of the Eisbachwelle Munich

 The wave has been surfed for around 40 years.
 Initially there were major concerns and the first surfers were banned from surfing the wave by the police.